floresfreddy/js-communication-with-server/README.md

 ## fetch()
 fetch() is a method that allows us to communicate with servers from the frontend, and perform all of the CRUD actions on a database, provided the backend let's us do that.
 Like setTimeOut(), fetch() is asynchronous.
 It hands the HTTP request off to the browser, which then makes the request.
 Once a response is received from the server, it is placed in the queue.
 Once JS has completed running its processes, it looks at the queue and handles the response.

 ***All of this works because of AJAX (asynchronous JS and XML).
 AJAX is not a programming language.
 It's a technique for accessing web servers from a webpage without having to refresh.
-To ahieve this, it uses a browser built-in XMLHttpRequest object (to request data from a web server) and JavaScript and HTML DOM (to display or use the data).***
+To achieve this, it uses a browser built-in XMLHttpRequest object (to request data from a web server) and JavaScript, and HTML DOM (to display or use the data).***

 fetch() takes two arguments:
 - the URL as a string (where does this request go?)